Portuguese nationality law

-Portuguese nationality law details the conditions by which a person is a national of Portugal.
-The primary law governing nationality regulations is the Nationality Act, which came into force on 3 October 1981.
+The primary law governing nationality of Portugal is the Nationality Act, which came into force on 3 October 1981.
 Portugal is a member state of the European Union (EU) and all Portuguese nationals are EU citizens.
-They have automatic and permanent permission to live and work in any EU or European Economic Area (EEA) country and may vote in elections to the European Parliament.
+They are entitled to free movement rights in EU and European Free Trade Association (EFTA) countries and may vote in elections to the European Parliament.

-All persons born in Portugal before 3 October 1981 were automatically citizens at birth regardless of the nationalities of their parents.
+All persons born in Portugal before 3 October 1981 are automatically citizens by birth regardless of the nationalities of their parents.
 Individuals born in the country since that date receive Portuguese citizenship at birth if at least one of their parents is a Portuguese citizen or has resided in the country for at least one year.
 Foreign nationals may become citizens by naturalisation after living in Portugal for more than five years and showing proficiency in the Portuguese language.
 Due to Portugal's historical status as a colonial empire, some individuals with a connection to a former colony may acquire citizenship.

+Terminology

+The distinction between the meaning of the terms citizenship and nationality is not always clear in the English language and differs by country.
+Generally, nationality refers a person's legal belonging to a country and is the common term used in international treaties when referring to members of a state; citizenship refers to the set of rights and duties a person has in that nation.
+In the Portuguese context, the two terms are normally used interchangeably.
+However, it can be possible for a non-national to obtain a degree of civil and political rights commonly associated with citizenship (e.g. voting rights), particularly individuals from Lusophone countries.